 The Constitution!
 Why it matters, what they were thinking, what it's done for you lately, examining the document that leads our nation, written by then 14-year-old Juliette Turner, Youth Advocate for Constituting America, edited with a prologue by Kim Childress (me :).

 Your Body, Sick and Well: How Do You Know?!?
-In this program, which has been a favorite in school and library settings, we will read a few fun, rhyming poems about the body - it's parts, what goes wrong with them, and how we doctors figure all that out, and then talk about those topics, and answer questions.
+In this program, which has been a favorite in school and library settings, we will read a few fun, rhyming poems about the body - its parts (anatomy), what goes wrong with them (pathology), and how we doctors figure all that out, and then talk about those topics, and answer questions.

 What do clouds feel like?
 How fast does the world's fastest train go?

 Wonder has always driven my book ideas and writing and it's help me develop a love of research.
 During this program, I'll talk with participants about the types of research I do and how they could be doing the same sort of investigating.